XanderLuciano/webgl-devtools/README.md

 ## Installation & Usage

-Install Insight from the ~~[Chrome Web Store](https://chrome.google.com/webstore/detail/webgl-insight/djdcbmfacaaocoomokenoalbomllhnko)~~.
+Install Insight from the [Chrome Web Store](https://chrome.google.com/webstore/detail/webgl-devtools/hobpbneiaagcbdcmpjmibpmibohpgiga?hl=en-US&authuser=0).

 The original creator has abandoned this project.
 I have compiled together various PR's and bug fixes in order to just restore this project to functional state after 2 years of inactivity.
-Currently there is no functional extension in the store, and will require you to manually install it.

-When the extension is installed, open up the Chrome DevTools panel, click on the "WebGL Insight" tab, and browse to a WebGL application.
+When the extension is installed, open up the Chrome DevTools panel, click on the "WebGL" tab, and browse to a WebGL application.

 ![Inspector](https://i.imgur.com/SB3EoZ8.png)